-Gait and Trajectory Optimization for Legged Systems Through Phase-Based End-Effector Parameterization
+Gait and Trajectory Optimization for Legged Systems through Phase-based End-Effector Parameterization

-Alexander W. Winkler (6), C. Dario Bellicoso (6), Marco Hutter (6), and Jonas Buchli
+Alexander W. Winkler1, C. Dario Bellicoso2, Marco Hutter2, Jonas Buchli1

-Abstract-We present a single trajectory optimization formulation for legged locomotion that automatically determines the gait sequence, step timings, footholds, swing-leg motions, and sixdimensional body motion over nonflat terrain, without any additional modules.
+Abstract-We present a single Trajectory Optimization formulation for legged locomotion that automatically determines the gait-sequence, step-timings, footholds, swing-leg motions and 6D body motion over non-flat terrain, without any additional modules.
 Our phase-based parameterization of feet motion and forces allows to optimize over the discrete gait sequence using only continuous decision variables.
-The system is represented using a simplified centroidal dynamics model that is influenced by the feet's location and forces.
+The system is represented using a simplified Centroidal dynamics model that is influenced by the feet's location and forces.
 We explicitly enforce friction cone constraints, depending on the shape of the terrain.
-The nonlinear programming problem solver generates highly dynamic motion plans with full flight phases for a variety of legged systems with arbitrary morphologies in an efficient manner.
+The NLP solver generates highly dynamic motion-plans with full flight-phases for a variety of legged systems with arbitrary morphologies in an efficient manner.
 We validate the feasibility of the generated plans in simulation and on the real quadruped robot ANYmal.
-Additionally, the entire solver software TOWR, which used to generate these motions is made freely available.
+Additionally, the entire solver software TOWR used to generate these motions is made freely available.